maurolepore/meetups/code/text-processing/README.md

 arachnids <- strsplit(arachnids, "\n")[[1]]

 # everything done so far was just to get the descriptions on one line,
-# separate from the line that contains species names
+# separate from the line that contains species names,
 # in a way that is trackable (we know the locations of names and desciptions)

 arachnids